 A Board member who feels engaged and satisfied will bring even more of their time, talent, and treasure to the table.
 And that will help propel your new nonprofit forward even faster!

-Tips for building your Board
+Tips for building your first nonprofit Board

 Be ready to provide direction.
-Just because someone says “yes” to serving on your Board doesn’t mean they know what to do.
+Just because someone says “yes” to serving on your first nonprofit Board doesn’t mean they know what to do.
 They’re all looking to YOU for direction.
 You’re the founder after all and the one with the plan for where the nonprofit is going.
 So, be ready to provide direction until your nonprofit gets a few years under its belt and Board members start to take ownership.

 Not everyone will be good at everything.
 Out of a group of 10 Board members, you’ll have a diverse set of skills, abilities, and experiences – and that’s a good thing.
 The downside is that not everyone will be good at everything, so resist the urge to ask all Board members to do the same thing.
 For example, if you ask your whole Board to each recruit a sponsor for your upcoming event, you’ll be disappointed in the results.
 Focus on those who ARE good at whatever you need done and ask them individually.
 You’ll get better results.